Why vulnerability is the key to strong leadership with Adam King, Amazon

 In other societies or at home, showing someone you didn’t know something was never a good thing.
 You always had to be on the ball.
 You’re expected to know what you’re talking about.
 Saying to someone, ‘You know, I actually don’t know anything about this’ was never something that was openly supported, at least in my childhood.

-Do the men in Japan receive the same messages as men in Western cultures in terms of not showing vulnerability when you don’t know something?
+Q: Do the men in Japan receive the same messages as men in Western cultures in terms of not showing vulnerability when you don’t know something?

-[Adam:] I think they receive some of the same messages but with a slightly different twist on it.
+Adam: I think they receive some of the same messages but with a slightly different twist on it.
 For example in the US or the UK we’re expected to take the lead or raise our hands and share our opinions, but in Japan it’s the opposite.
 They’re expected to conform or suppress their ideas.
 You might have a great idea but because of the team dynamic you don’t share that idea.
 Or if you do, you don’t share your idea in an ostentatious way.

 How do we develop and nurture vulnerability within organisations with our leaders?

-[Adam:] That’s an extremely difficult question to answer.
+Adam: That’s an extremely difficult question to answer.
 It’s difficult because in some organisations you almost have to have a persona where you know everything, where you’re the best, and people perceive you in that way.
 And if they perceive you in that way and the results go favourably, then you get more recognition for that.

 It’s unusual for someone to step in front of their peers or their senior leaders and say, ‘Sorry, I don’t have the answers.
 I need to go away and figure it out.’
 Even just saying that to someone who is in a more senior role is seen as a sign of weakness.
 And we can go in and say ‘there’s no such thing as a bad question’.
 But from my experience the reality is that’s not how most workplace environments are.
 So there’s still an underlying current of expectation that the higher up in the company you are the more you know.